microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ### Example

-The following example is a button that the user clicks to Accept a prompt. the MyAcceptAnimation is a class created using the LottieGen tool.
+The following example is a button that the user clicks to Accept a prompt.
+The MyAcceptAnimation is a class created using the LottieGen tool.
 The FallbackIconSource will be used rather than the animation when animations can't be played, such as on older versions of Windows that don't support Lottie animations.